Arshad9999/Python-Deep-Learning/LAB 03/README.md

 9. The trained neural network is tested on the testing set using the test_neuralnetwork method.

+## Conclusion:
-10. Finally, a prediction is made on new input data (5.1, 3.5, 1.4, 0.2) using the predict method, and the predicted class label is printed.
+Finally, a prediction is made on new input data (5.1, 3.5, 1.4, 0.2) using the predict method, and the predicted class label is printed.